"Windows is not activated" removal instructions

 How to avoid installation of potentially unwanted applications?

 Download all software using official and trustworthy sources (websites) only.
 Do not use third party downloaders, installers, unofficial websites, and other dubious tools.
 Install (and download) software patiently, check available "Custom", "Advanced" settings of the installation/download set-up.
 Deselect offers to install additionally-included, unwanted apps and only then finish the installation or download process.
 Note that not all displayed advertisements can be trusted - many redirect users to dubious, deceptive websites such as gambling, adult dating, pornography, and so on.
 If you continually experience unwanted redirects (or intrusive ads), PUAs might be installed on the browser or operating system.
 Check the list of installed extensions, plug-ins, and add-ons on your browser, and programs on your computer.
 Remove any unwanted, unknown apps immediately.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 The appearance of "Windows is not activated" pop-up (GIF):